Remember when catching a ride meant standing on a street corner and waving your arm at every yellow cab that passed?

 BlaBlaCar started in France in 2006.
 The platform is popular across Europe, with a strong presence in countries like France, Spain, Germany, and Italy.
 It has expanded its reach beyond Europe, operating in countries such as India, Brazil, and Mexico.

 In 2023, BlaBlaCar earned €253 million in revenue, a 29% increase from the previous year.
-This strong performance in 2023 provides a solid base for the company’s growth in 2024 as it works to expand its market reach and improve its services.
+This strong performance in 2023 provides a solid base for the company’s growth for the coming years in 2024 as it works to expand its market reach and improve its services.

 Grab